Top of the page

 Ulcerative colitis is a disease that causes parts of the digestive tract to swell and form deep sores.
 These sores are called ulcers.
 The disease can affect the colon and the rectum.
 It can cause belly pain and diarrhea.

 In many cases, medicines may ease swelling and control symptoms.
 But sometimes they don't work.
-Surgery to take out the colon can
+Surgery to take out the colon can cure the disease.

 This information will help you decide between having surgery and using medicines.

 Thinking about the facts and your feelings can help you make a decision that is right for you.
 Be sure you understand the benefits and risks of your options, and think about what else you need to do before you make the decision.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter H703 in the search box to learn more about "Deciding Between Surgery and Medicines for Ulcerative Colitis."
+Enter H703 in the search box to learn more about "Deciding Between Surgery and Medicines for Ulcerative Colitis".

 Current as of: June 6, 2022

-Medical Review:Adam Husney MD - Family Medicine & E. Gregory Thompson, MD - Internal Medicine
+Medical Review:Adam Husney MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.